 MAINTENANCE: Tents, cots, tent platforms, and other such equipment are expensive to replace.
 Care for them as you would your own property.
 Small rips in cots and tents should be reported immediately.
 When camp property is damaged, a charge will be made to cover the necessary repairs or replacement.
-In wet weather, guy lines on all tents should be loosened, because rope and canvas shrink when wet.
-If rain is of long duration, continual loosening is essential.
-Tent flaps should be rolled inward each day, if weather permits.
-This allows visible control of the site, as well as airing out the tents.
+Report any damages to your Camp Commissioner.

 OUT OF CAMP TRIPS: If a Scout or Leader is leaving camp, they must stop by the Camp Office and sign out in the Camp Register.
-A Scout who leaves camp prior to the normal departure time on Saturday will only be permitted to leave under the auspices of an adult approved by the parents of the Scout in writing, on their BSA medical form.
+A Scout who leaves camp prior to the normal departure time on Saturday will only be permitted to leave under the auspices of an adult approved by the parents of the Scout in writing, on their Scouting America medical form.
 If a group of Scouts and Leaders are leaving camp for an off-camp trip, the unit must file a Trip Plan.
 Upon return, individuals should sign in at the Camp Office.